Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/conceptual/microsoft-graph-api-app-authorization.md

 In any production code, your app needs to watch for the expiration of these tokens and renew the expiring access token before the refresh token expires.
-In the next section, we will explain briefly how to renew an an expiring access token.

 <a name="msg_renew_access_token using refresh token"> </a>
-###Renew expiring access token
+###Renew expiring access token using refresh token
-To refresh an expired access token, use a POST request similar to the following example, provided that the refresh token has not expired:
+To refresh an expired access token, use a POST request similar to the following example (provided that the refresh token has not expired):

 ```no-highlight
 POST https://login.microsoftonline.com/common/oauth2/token HTTP/1.1